-Built for the Military Sealift Command, the ship entered service as SEA LIFT (T-LSV 9) on May 19, 1967.
+Built for the Military Sealift Command, the ship entered service as USNS SEA LIFT (T-LSV 9) on May 19, 1967.
 Redesignated T-AKR 9 on August 14, 1969, the ship was renamed METEOR on September 12, 1975.
 10 years later, in September 1985, the METEOR was transfered to the MARAD Ready Reserve Force and was berthed at Alameda, Calif., capable of being fully activated within 10 days.
-Later, her berth was shifted to Suisun Bay, Calif., where the METEOR is presently laid-up.
+The MARAD transfer also caused the loss of METEOR's USNS designation.
+On July 28, 2006, she was downgraded from the Ready Reserve Force to the National Defense Reserve Fleet and her berth was shifted to Suisun Bay, Calif., where the METEOR is presently laid-up.

 |General Characteristics:||Keel laid: May 18, 1964|

 |Delivered: April 25, 1967|